Declan Harvey

 Declan Harvey is a journalist and presenter with BBC News.
-He anchors the BBC's flagship nightly television news programme in Northern Ireland, BBC Newsline, and the twice weekly news podcast The State of Us for BBC Northern Ireland with Tara Mills.
+He anchors the BBC's nightly television news programme in Northern Ireland, BBC Newsline, and the news podcast The State of Us for BBC Northern Ireland with Tara Mills.

-Classical training
+Background

-Harvey is a classically trained actor, and holds a first-class honours degree in acting from Rose Bruford College.
-He worked for several years as a professional actor on stage and television, and voice-over artist.
-He had many roles on stage and on television.
-He was arrested on The Bill.
+Harvey holds a first-class honours degree in acting from Rose Bruford College.

-Harvey holds an MA in Theatre Practices, specialising in voice.
-He has worked as a professional voice and communications coach.

-Career
+Journalism

 Harvey qualified from the London College of Communication as a broadcast journalist in 2010.
-During his training, he volunteered at OnFM 101.4, a community radio station based in Hammersmith, where he presented a weekend magazine programme, LiveWires, with Storm Huntley.
+During his training, he volunteered at OnFM 101.4, a community radio station based in Hammersmith, where he presented a weekend magazine programme with Storm Huntley.

-Global Radio

 Harvey joined the Global radio group in 2010, as a reporter working across LBC, Classic FM, Capital FM and Heart.
-He was also a relief presenter on the rolling news station LBC News.

-He became the full-time reporter for the award-winning Nick Ferrari at Breakfast programme.
-During his time at Global, Harvey was the lead correspondent covering the July 7th London Bombings Inquests, the preparations for the 2012 Summer Olympics, which were held in London, and the Stephen Lawrence murder trial in 2011 – 2012.

-He was a contributor to Dale&Co, the political column website by Iain Dale.

-BBC Radio 1

-In 2012, Harvey joined Newsbeat on BBC Radio 1, later becoming a political reporter, covering two UK general elections, and the 2016 US presidential election, as well as that year's Brexit referendum.
+In 2012, Harvey joined Newsbeat on BBC Radio 1, later becoming a political reporter.

-BBC World Service

 In 2017, he became a frequent relief presenter on Newsday for the BBC World Service.
-Harvey fronted BBC Minute for a short time.

-BBC Northern Ireland

-He relocated to Northern Ireland in 2017, becoming a news reporter for BBC News NI across radio and television.
+He relocated to Northern Ireland in 2017, becoming a news reporter for BBC News NI.
 In 2020, it was announced that he would become a full-time presenter of Evening Extra, alongside Tara Mills.
 The two would later be joined by Richard Morgan on a full-time basis.

 Throughout 2021, Harvey co-created and co-hosted the BBC podcast Year '21, a 'week-by-week' telling of how Northern Ireland was created, exactly 100 years previous.
-The podcast received critical acclaim and a number of international awards and nominations.
 In 2023, the team produced a follow-up series, Year '98 The Making of the Good Friday Agreement.

-In December 2021, the BBC announced that Harvey would become a main anchor of its flagship television news programme, BBC Newsline.
-He rotates his presenting duties between TV and radio.
+In December 2021, the BBC announced Harvey would become a main anchor of BBC Newsline.